Bira/octopus-carnival/_posts/2023-04-04-vampiric-mist.md

-In slightly-less-ancient times, a lich whose name has been lost to history established a lair in the Fens with the goal of finding the remains of this demon lord and reanimating them as super-powerful undead creature.
+In slightly-less-ancient times, a lich whose name has been lost to history established a lair in the Fens with the goal of finding the remains of this demon lord and reanimating them as a super-powerful undead creature.
 Accompanying the lich was a coven of nine vampire lords, its loyal retainers.
 These vampires were tasked with hiding and guarding the lich's soul vessel.

 Some time after that, one of the lich's enemies, a powerful hag, came to the fens in search of its soul vessel.
 She had created a custom ritual to destroy